oliveira-andre-unilu/Extractional_Documentation/docs/System Overview/Tools.md

 This tool, as the name suggests, allows one to compare current documents that are currently in the system.
-It will verify what are the difference between both documents depending on the criteria that you shall insert in the system.
+It will verify what are the difference between both documents depending on the criteria(s) that you shall insert in the system.

 ### How to use it